greenbone/templates/README-template.md

     pipenv install --dev

-in the checkout directory of X (the directory containing the Pipfile) to install all dependencies including the packages only required for development.
+in the checkout directory of PROJECT (the directory containing the Pipfile) to install all dependencies including the packages only required for development.

 If there are more specific suggestions for development or guidelines for contributions, consider creating a separate documentation and linking it here.